drazdra/UNN/README.md

     The V matrix in each attention head learns a rough idea of how to extract useful data from token patterns, so that their traits can be mingled together in a unique way, without introducing too much distortion.
 In other words, it determines how to interpret tokens.

-    During the training, the Q and K matrices learn to decide upon the compatibility of the tokens within the attention head, which results in measuring the "relatedness" of tokens to one another.
+    During training, the Q and K matrices learn to decide upon the compatibility of the tokens both with and within the attention head, which results in measuring the "relatedness" of tokens to one another.

     The O matrix sits above these and learns how to extract useful data from the *united results* of all attention heads.
 In other words, it knows how to create a new single pattern from separate, smaller patterns produced by individual attention heads.
 This way, after the whole attention block, we have a single mingled representation of data.
 It also tries to filter out the noise produced by attention heads.